Jafner/Jafner.net/homelab/docs/ffmpeg Notes.md

 Creating a slow-mo clip is a two-step process.
 This assumes your input is encoded with h264.

 1. Copy the video to a raw h264 bitstream: `ffmpeg -i "$input" -map 0:v -c:v copy -bsf:v h264_mp4toannexb 'raw.h264'`
 2. Generate new timestamps for each frame with `genpts` (generate presentation timestamps): `ffmpeg -fflags +genpts -r 30 -i raw.h264 -c:v copy -movflags faststart "$output"`.
-The `-r 30` flag sets the new framerate to 30 frames per second.
+The `-r 30` flag sets the new framerate to 30 frames per second, which results in a 0.2x playback rate for a 150 fps input video.
+Alternatively, use `-r 60` or omit the `-r` flag to get 60 fps, which results in a 0.4x playback rate for a 150 fps input video.
 3. Optionally, interpolate motion for the newly slowed video: `ffmpeg -i "$input" -filter:v "minterpolate='mi_mode=mci:mc_mode=aobmc:vsbmc=1:fps=60'" "$output"`.
 This step runs very slowly.
 Around 2 fps interpolating from 30 to 60 fps on a Ryzen 7 3700X.
 This performance issues is [well](https://stackoverflow.com/questions/42385502/ffmpeg-motion-interpolation-alternatives-or-speedup) [documented](http://ffmpeg.org/pipermail/ffmpeg-user/2021-January/051603.html).
 It is trivial to parallelize processing of multiple clips, as they use little CPU for each process.

 Note that these slow-mo files will have no audio.